DIGENT: Sustainability and Design

 Our vision is to contribute to the on-going transition towards sustainable futures through the transformation of technologies and practices.

 Our interdisciplinary team shares a practice-based approach, combined with theoretical understandings from Information Systems, Science and Technology Studies, and Interaction Design.
-Our exploratory and qualitative methodologies, such as ethnography, systems thinking, research through design, and service design, are informed by a critical research paradigm and put into practice in our Sustainability and Design Lab.
+Our exploratory and qualitative methodologies, such as ethnography, systems thinking, research through design, and service design, are informed by a critical research paradigm and put into practice in our Sustainability & Design Lab.

 Our research activities are within the production and consumption of products and practices; the design and development of new methodologies and methods for the transition to sustainable futures; studies of technological innovations in every day use; and sustainability through optimisation.
 We also work together with market actors to facilitate the integration of sustainability in their activities and decision-making.

-- In Sustainable Market Actors for Responsible Trade (SMART, 2016 - 2020), a research project financed by the EU’s Horizon2020 programme, the SD/Lab investigate the social and environmental sustainability in the life cycle of mobile phones.
+- In Sustainable Market Actors for Responsible Trade (SMART, 2016 - 2020), a research project financed by the EU’s Horizon2020 programme, the Sustainability and Design research group investigates the social and environmental sustainability in the lifecycle of electronics.
 We study in particular the design, obsolescence, repair, and recycling of mobile phones in order to contributes to sustainable design and use practices of mobile phones and other digital consumer goods.